elvar3278/Gun-Script/README.md

 A script I am designing to be versatile and usable with all and any guns without external scripts, except for player movements

 ## Log 1.
 June 2023
-I started working on this code as a project for my friend who just got into unity C# developing, the code has so far worked really well and I pulled an allnighter working on it
+I started working on this code as a project for my friend who just got into unity C# developing, the code has so far worked really well and I pulled an allnighter working on it <br>
 Added
 - muzzle
 - shoot_SFX